firebase/geofire-js/README.md

 # GeoFire — Realtime location queries with Firebase

 GeoFire is a JavaScript library that allows you to store and query a set of keys based on their geographic location.
-GeoFire uses Firebase for data storage, allowing query results to be updated in realtime as they change.
+GeoFire uses [Firebase](https://www.firebase.com/) for data storage, allowing query results to be updated in realtime as they change.
-GeoFire does more than just measure the distance between locations; it selectively loads only the data near certain locations, keeping your applications light and responsive.
+GeoFire does more than just measure the distance between locations; it selectively loads only the data near certain locations, keeping your applications light and responsive even with extremely large datasets.

+## Live Examples

+TODO: FILL ME IN!

-## Downloading
+## Downloading GeoFire

-In order to use GeoFire in your project, you need to include the following files in your HTML file:
+In order to use GeoFire in your project, you need to include the following files in your HTML:

 ```html
 <!-- RSVP -->